conorsch/securedrop/docs/upgrade_to_tails_2x.rst

 Click the plus (``+``) button to register a new partition to cover the entire available space.
 This should automatically be filled out for you in the wizard.

 Be sure to do a full wipe of the existing data during this step, especially if you choose to repurpose an older USB stick.
-Select "Overwrite existing data with zeroes (Slow)" from the "Erase" options.
+Select **Overwrite existing data with zeroes (Slow)** from the **Erase** options.
 This does mean that the reformatting step will take some extra time, but it is the best way to insure that previous data from older transfers, or manufacturer bloatware, are removed from the Transfer Device.

 Give your new partition a strong passphrase.